-- 1. 145° passive flexion and 50° passive ER with the humerus in slight abduction in the scapular plane by 4 weeks post-op. - 2.
+- 1. 145° passive flexion, 50° passive ER with the humerus in slight abduction in the scapular plane, and IR of the thumb to the upper lumber area by 4 weeks post-op. - 2.
 Full PROM by 8weeks post-op (\\\Pre-op ROM will affect ROM achieved post-operatively\\\). - 3.
 AROM at trunk level allowed at 2 weeks post-op (except with subscapularis tears).
-ABSOLUTLEY NO AROM of the extremity above shoulder level until 8 weeks post-op. - 4.
+ABSOLUTLEY NO ACTIVE FE or ABD of the extremity above shoulder level until 8 weeks post-op. - 4.
 No PRE's until 6 weeks post-op. - 5.
 Always stabilize the scapula when performing strength exercise. - 6.
+Due to anterior deltoid splitting, protect deltoid for 3-4 weeks. - 7.
 Issue home ranger pulleys to progress flexion in plane of scapula